chaudharypraveen98/AutoInsta/readme.md

 ## **AutoInsta**
 **This project is made with the help of Selenium drive and the Python.
-This project if capable of removing followers and following from your profile and it can even download the media file such as images and videos of the post.**
+This project is capable of removing followers and following from your profile and it can even download the media file such as images and videos of the post.**

 #### **How to setup :-**
 1. First of all, install all the dependencies by `python3 install -r requirements.txt` in the cmd.